s3ql/s3ql/rst/umount.rst

  umount.s3ql [options] <mountpoint>

-This will block until all data has been committed to the storage backend.
+This will block until all data has been written to the backend.

 Only the user who mounted the file system with :command:`mount.s3ql` is able to unmount it again.
 If you are root and want to unmount an